 Now is a great time for you to begin preparing for the GDPR.
 Five things you can do today to prepare for GDPR:

 - Familiarize yourself with the provisions of the new regulation, particularly how they may differ from your current data protection obligations.
-Be aware that new requirements may require new agreements with service providers or completely new solutions that meet the stringent requirements ahead.

 - Review your current controls and processes to ensure that they're adequate, and build a plan to address any gaps.